thomasthesecond/postcss-grid-span/readme.md

 }
 ```

 The `span` function can also calculate and output a percentage value on the fly by passing `fluid` as the second option.
-Note that if a the percentage value is requested, then the `appendUnit` option will have no effect on the output, even if set to `true`.
+Note that if the percentage value is requested, then the `appendUnit` option will have no effect on the output, even if set to `true`.

 #### Input